 ID RiC-R049

 Name has or had spouse inverse relation: has or had spouse

 Domain/Range Person Person

-Cardinality M to M M to M
+Cardinality M to M

-Definition Connects two persons that are or were married.
+Definition Connects two persons who are or were married.

 This relation is symmetric.

 Scope Notes

-Examples Margarita de Borbón-Parma (1847-1893) (person) has or had spouse Carlos María

-de Borbón y Austria-Este (1848-1909) ( person ).
+Examples Margarita de Borbón-Parma (1847-1893) [person] has or had spouse Carlos María de Borbón y Austria-Este (1848-1909) [person]. [es]

 Relation types Agent to agent relations

 Broader relations RiC-R047 has family association with

 Narrower relations None

 ID RiC-R050

 Name knows of inverse relation: known by

 Domain/Range Person Person

 Cardinality M to M

 Definition Connects a person to another person they have some knowledge of through time or

 space.

 Scope Notes

-Examples
+Examples Maimonides (1138-1204) knows of Aristotle (384-322 BCE)

 Relation types Agent to agent relations

 Broader relations RiC-R044 is agent associated with agent

 Narrower relations None

 ID RiC-R051

 Name knows inverse relation: knows

 Domain/Range Person Person

 Cardinality M to M

-Definition Connects two persons that directly know each other during their existence.
+Definition Connects two persons who directly know each other during their existence

 This relation is symmetric.

 Scope Notes The relation implies that the two persons met or at least corresponded with each

 other.

-Examples
+Examples Oppenheimer, J. Robert knows Groves Jr., Leslie R.

 Relation types Agent to agent relations

 Broader relations RiC-R044 is agent associated with agent

 Narrower relations RiC-R052 has or had correspondent

 RiC-R053 has or had teacher

+RiC-R053i has or had student

 ID RiC-R052

 Name has or had inverse relation: has or had correspondent

 correspondent

 Domain/Range Person Person

 Cardinality M to M

-Definition Connects two persons that correspond or have corresponded with each other.
+Definition Connects two persons who correspond or have corresponded with each other.

 This relation is symmetric.

 Scope Notes

-Examples
+Examples Ernest Hemingway has or had correspondent Milford J. Baker [en]

 Relation types Agent to agent relations

 Broader relations RiC-R051 knows

 Narrower relations None

 ID RiC-R053

 Name has or had teacher inverse relation: has or had student

 Domain/Range Person Person

-Cardinality M to M M to M
+Cardinality M to M

-Definition Connects a person to another person who is or was their student.
+Definition Connects a person to another person who is or was their teacher.

 Scope Notes

-Examples Beatriz Galindo, la Latina (c.1465-1535) (person) has or had student Isabel I la
+Examples Beatriz Galindo, la Latina (c.1465-1535) has or had student Isabel I la Católica (1474-1504). [es]

-Católica (1474-1504) (person).

 Relation types Agent to agent relations

 Broader relations RiC-R051 knows

 Narrower relations None

 ID RiC-R054

 Name occupies or occupied inverse relation: is or was occupied by

 Domain/Range Person Position

-Cardinality M to M M to M
+Cardinality M to M

 Definition Connects a person to a position they occupy or occupied.

+Scope Notes
-Scope Notes Pío Cabanillas Gallas (1923-1991) (person) occupies or occupied el cargo de Ministro

-de Cultura (position) (fechas de la relación: 1977-1979).
+Examples Pío Cabanillas Gallas (1923-1991) occupies or occupied el cargo de Ministro de Cultura (fechas de la relación: 1977-1979). [es] George McGovern occupies or occupied the office of United States Senator from 1963-1980 [en] Relation types Agent to agent relations Broader relations RiC-R044 is agent associated with agent Narrower relations None

-Examples

-Relation types Agent to agent relations

-Broader relations RiC-R044 is agent associated with agent

-Narrower relations None

 ID RiC-R055

 Name has or had member inverse relation: is or was member of

 Domain/Range Group Person

 Cardinality M to M

-Definition Connects a group to a person that is or was a member of that group.
+Definition Connects a group to a pers son who is or was a member of that group.

 Scope Notes

-Examples The French Conseil constitutionnel ( corporate body ) has or had member Simone Veil (Person).
-Date attribute for this relation: 1998/2007
+Examples Le Conseil constitutionnel français [corporate body] has or had member Simone Veil .
+Attribut Date de cette relation: 1998/2007. [fr]

-Francisco Cabarrús (1752-1810) ( person ) is or was member of el Ministerio del Interior ( group ).
-Fecha de la relación: 1808.
-Relation types Agent to agent relations Broader relations RiC-R044 is agent associated with agent Narrower relations None
+Francisco Cabarrús (1752-1810) [person] is or was member of el Ministerio del Interior [corporate body].
+Fecha de la relación: 1808. [es]

+Relation types Agent to agent relations

+Broader relations RiC-R044 is agent associated with agent

+Narrower relations None